 The so-called “death of instructor-led training” has been greatly exaggerated.
 There’s a reason experienced corporate trainers and educators still favor traditional instructor-led classroom trainings: learners are more engaged when there is an instructor.
 Whether a formal trainer or simply a colleague presenting helpful tips, that presenter’s body language, eye contact, and supporting media shown on projector screens or whiteboards all help to bring information to life and bolster learner retention.

 The challenge, however, is this: in-person presentations are only useful for those learners who can be there in person.
 If either instructor or learner can’t be in the same room at the same time, the model fails.

-And this is where, when done the right way, video can serve as a booster rocket to help your organization scale the way you teach and share information.
+And this is where, when done the right way, video can serve as a rocket booster to help your organization scale the way you teach and share information, while reducing costs.